 Music by Spohr, Rolla and Kalliwoda. '... seasoned insights and faultless empathy.'

-Halida Dinova plays Brahms, unreservedly recommended.
+Halida Dinova plays Brahms.
 'A truly distinguished performance and recording ...'

 Piano music by Ahmet Adnan Saygun. '... unfailing rhythmic clarity and beautifully controlled dynamics ...'

 Rachmaninov's Vespers. '... marvellous tonal exactitude, pellucid control, superb diction ...'